-1. Purpose
+1.1 Purpose

-The purpose of this technical memorandum (TM) is to summarize the results of a preliminary conceptual tunnel lining evaluation for the Delta Conveyance Project (DCP) using precast concrete segmental tunnel liners for initial and final lining.
+The purpose of this technical memorandum (TM) is to summarize the results of a preliminary conceptual tunnel lining evaluation for the Project using precast concrete segmental tunnel liners for initial and final lining.
 The preliminary results contained in this memo will be used to establish the tunnel footprint, assist in logistical support, cost estimates and traffic impact studies.

-It is recognized that the tunnel could range from 31 to 40-foot internal diameter (ID).
-This preliminary evaluation is performed on a 36-foot ID tunnel to reflect the 6,000 cubic feet per second (cfs) capacity case that is proposed in the DWR Notice of Preparation (DWR, 2020) for the DCP.
+This preliminary evaluation is performed on a 36-foot ID tunnel to reflect the 6,000 cfs capacity case that is proposed in the for the DCP.
 The segmental tunnel lining must be designed to handle several loading conditions, including: